You should try to contact our firm if you are arrested. We will:

 Fines are often given for less serious offences.
 If you receive a fine, there will be a set time to pay, usually 28 days.
 If you cannot pay within the set time, you can make an application to pay your fine by way of instalments.
 You will need to speak to the Court Registry before you leave Court to make your application.

 A bond is an agreement by you to be of good behaviour, that means not committing any more offences.
 The Magistrate may also impose other conditions, for example attending drug and alcohol counselling or anger management courses.

-If you break your suspended sentence, either by committing another offence or by not complying with any of the conditions, it is very likely that the Magistrate will impose a custodial sentence.
+If you breach your Intensive Correction Order, either by committing another offence or by not complying with any of the conditions, it is very likely that the Magistrate will impose a custodial sentence upon you.

 Other penalties, such as community service orders, intensive correction orders and home detention, are possible penalties for serious matters.
 Generally you would have spoken to a probation and parole officer before the Magistrate gives you any of these penalties.
 It is very important to make sure that you understand what you must do if you are given any of these penalties.

 If the Court decides that none of these options are appropriate, the Court may impose a full-time custodial sentence.

 If you are not happy about the Magistrate’s decision and you want to appeal, contact us immediately as you must lodge your appeal within 28 days of the sentence date.
 There is a Court fee if you wish to appeal a decision.